bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     Export your existing validator's operator wallet from the existing validator machine and import it to the new validator machine.
 We will assume that the existing wallet account is called `vuser` and will call the new imported wallet account the same name.

+    **Important** if you do not have nft and oracle user on your existing validator, you must create and fund them before you export them out.
+See step #23 on how to do that.

     i.
 On the existing validator machine:

     ```
     blzcli keys export vuser
+    blzcli keys export oracle
+    blzcli keys export nft
     ```

     Note that the `passphrase to encrypt the exported key` that you provide is required when you import the key in the next step.
-Copy the output of the above command (it will display the output to your screen) and store it into a file.
-We will assume this file is called `export.txt`.
+Copy the outputs of the above commands (it will display the output to your screen) and store it into files.
+We will assume these files are named `export.txt, export2.txt, export3.txt`.

     ii.
 On the new validator machine (provide the second password entered when doing the export):

     ```
     blzcli keys import vuser export.txt
+    blzcli keys import oracle export2.txt
+    blzcli keys import nft export3.txt
     ```

     Notes:

     i.
-If you have the mnemonic handy for your original vuser, you can just add the vuser to the new validator with the following:
+If you have the mnemonic handy for your original vuser, oracle, and nft users, you can just add them to the new validator with the following:

     ```
     blzcli keys add vuser --recover
+    blzcli keys add oracle --recover
+    blzcli keys add nft --recover
     ```

     Paste in the mnemonic, when asked.

     ii.
-If your vuser for your original vuser is secured with a Ledger device, add it to the new validator machine as follows (ensure your Ledger device is plugged in and running the COSMOS app):
+If your vuser for your original vuser is secured with a Ledger device, add it to the new validator machine as follows (ensure your Ledger device is plugged in and running the COSMOS app).
+Do these for nft and oracle users as well.:

     ```
     blzcli keys add vuser --ledger --account <i>
+    blzcli keys add oracle --ledger --account <i+1>
+    blzcli keys add nft --ledger --account <i+2>
     ```

     Typically, the value of i will be 0, unless you have multiple HD-derived accounts.

-25. Verify your vuser account has the tokens you expect, by asking the local node:
+25. Verify your accounts have the tokens you expect, by asking the local node:

     ```text
     blzcli q account $(blzcli keys show vuser -a) | jq ".value.coins"
+    blzcli q account $(blzcli keys show oracle -a) | jq ".value.coins"
+    blzcli q account $(blzcli keys show nft -a) | jq ".value.coins"
     ```

 26. If you are following the **FORK** PATH, SKIP this step.